isaacbernat/presentations/optimise/final.md

 ???

 In our case we want Y > X and Z > Y. We can start the ranges with those initial values instead of 0.
-This way we avoid many comparisons that we know will be false.
+This way we avoid going through many ranges that we know will never meet our criteria.

+As an additional positive side-effect, the conditions we evaluate each iteration in the `if clause` decrease too!

 ---